doged/dogecoindark-python/README.rst

 Installation instructions
 ===========================

-dogecoin-python uses setuptools for the install script.
+dogecoindark-python uses setuptools for the install script.
 There are no dependencies apart from Python itself.

 ::